 The answer is to have several key role players in the market that cater to different customer needs.
 These include Mobile Network Operators (MNO), Mobile Virtual Network Operators (MVNO), Mobile Virtual Network Enablers (MVNE), and Mobile Virtual Network Aggregators (MVNA).
-We examine the role and impact of MNO/MVNO/MVNE/MVNA within telecommunications ecosystem in more detail below.
+We examine the role and impact of MNO/MVNO/MVNE/MVNA within Telecommunications ecosystem in more detail below.

 MNOs: The Backbone of the Industry

 MNO stands for Mobile Network Operator and is essentially known as a wireless service provider.
-MNOs are considered to be the backbone of the telecoms industry.
+MNOs are considered to be the backbone of the Telecoms industry.
 This is primarily because they own all the components required to sell and deliver mobile services to an end-user, such as international calling, talk and text, mobile plans, and wireless solutions.
-They are a self-sufficient entity that buys and leases access to the wireless frequency spectrum, which is critical for the wireless communications infrastructure and telecom services.
+They are a self-sufficient entity that buys and leases access to the wireless frequency spectrum, which is critical for the wireless communications infrastructure and Telecom services.
 Examples of prominent MNOs globally include Verizon, AT&T, China Mobile, and Deutsche Telekom.

 MVNOs: Sidekicks to MNOs

 It is almost impossible for MNOs to meet all customer demand and needs, which is where Mobile Virtual Network Operators or MVNOs come in.
-MVNOs are smaller carriers that lease cellular coverage and data bandwidth from MVOs and then resell it as their customized services and offerings.
+MVNOs are smaller carriers that lease cellular coverage and data bandwidth from MVOs and then resell it as their customised services and offerings.
 What makes the MVNO business model so successful is that they have access to better prices and can create innovative B2B, B2C, and special IoT offers.
 There are several different MVNOs structures and capabilities, these include:

 - Full MVNO – has the infrastructure and technology to create a core network.
 This includes its HLR (Home Location Register), networking hardware, routing capabilities, applications, customer care, handset management, etc. Full MVNOs only rely on an MNO for Radio Access Network to provide 3G, 4G, or 5G services but handles all other elements related to infrastructure, operations, customers, and data on their own.